mars-aria/HU_DSBootcamp_2025/README.md

 # HU_DSBootcamp_2025
-Howard University Data Science for Social Impact Bootcamp (2025)

-This repository stores projects created for the Howard University Data Science Bootcamp for Social Impact.
+This repository stores projects created for the Howard University Data Science Bootcamp for Social Impact (2025).